RiyadhKh4n/crypto-quiz/README.md

 4. The page will automatically refresh.

 5. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

-## Forking the GitHub Repository

-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

-1. Log in to GitHub and locate the GitHub Repository
-2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
-3. You should now have a copy of the original repository in your GitHub account.

 ## Making a Local Clone